Empirical Bayes learning from selectively reported confidence intervals: Inference for estimands of interest in MEDLINE

 \section{Inference for estimands of interest in MEDLINE}

-We are ready to turn to our main objective, which is the reanalysis of the MEDLINE dataset.
+We are ready to turn to our main objective, the analysis of the MEDLINE dataset.
 We proceed as follows: in each case, we describe the estimand of scientific interest, and then we report confidence intervals for it.
-By default, these are 95\% $F$-Localization intervals that have simultaneous coverage.
+By default, these are 95\% $F$-Localization intervals with simultaneous coverage.
 In our main figure (Fig.~\ref{fig:medline_full_analysis}) for each estimand we thus show three confidence bands, each one corresponding to the three nested assumptions for the SNR distribution (Assumption~\ref{assum:class_priors}).
-For more targeted estimands, we occasionally also report AMARI which has asymptotic pointwise coverage.
+For certain targeted estimands, we also report AMARI which has asymptotic pointwise coverage.
+In particular, the confidence intervals from the introduction are constructed using AMARI with $\mathcal{G}^{\mathrm{unm}}$.

 In view of our modeling assumptions in Section~\ref{sec:assumptions}, we focus on estimands that are a function of $\Fold{G}$ and are thus identifiable by Theorem~\ref{theo:Identifiability}.
-We preemptively state the following proposition according to which all estimands we consider in the rest of our analysis are identifiable.
+Formally:

 \begin{prop}[Identifiability of estimands] All estimands below are functions of $\Fold{G}$ only, thus are identifiable. \end{prop}